 Eamon Brennan of ESPN: Totally agree on Niang.
 When I learned our topic for today — wherein we look around the college hoops landscape for potential breakout All-American candidates — he was the first player to pop into my head.
 He’s still just under-the-radar enough that he can qualify as a surprise when he turns his vast combination of perimeter skills in a tricky 6-foot-8 frame into a stellar sophomore season.
 And he’ll have plenty of touches, that’s for sure

-Hey NOW, I guess Georges looks to FINALLY be receiving the media credit he deserves and, as a Massachusetts resident, I could not be more proud of his putting on for Boston basketball to the max.
+Hey NOW, I guess Georges looks to FINALLY be receiving the media recognition he deserves and, as a Massachusetts resident, I could not be more proud of his putting on for Boston basketball to the max.
 The story of this underdog is one we should all admire.
 Like I said, the immaculate pump fake, the finesse up and unders, the spins and baby hooks COURTESY of an excellent understanding of how to use his body and a silky stroke that forces bigs to extend out to the perimeter is all there.
-Imagine when he comes back from an entire period of off-season work with five to ten pounds of added muscle, a tightened handle that allows him to consistently attack off the dribble when bigs have to extend out to the perimeter, and more explosive.
-Man-oh-man do I foresee scouts going crazy over his game resembling that of Jared Dudley’s.
+Instincts on instincts.
+Imagine when he comes back from an entire period of off-season work with five to ten pounds of added muscle, a tightened handle that allows him to consistently attack off the dribble when bigs have to extend out to the perimeter, and, of course, more explosive.
+As we’ve seen with the success of those that have defied the need for elite level athleticism to make a living at the next level (cough, cough…Zach Randolph), its ultimately not what you do above the rim that makes you productive.
+Rather, its what you can do UNDER the rim that scouts time and time again look over in favor of the potential accompanying insane physical gifts.
+Not to mention everyone surprisingly forgot that he banged and battled with Nerlens Noel for years in practice (no wonder he’s so unbelievably capable of getting his jump hooks/shot up over anyone and is as heady as they get in knowing when to get his defender off the ground…duh).
+Man, do I foresee scouts going crazy over his game resembling that of Jared Dudley’s.
 Keep on working, Georges, and don’t forget to use the $4.25 million Dudley is guaranteed by The Suns until 2016 as incentive.
-Let it be know that I’m a believe in a NBA Niang.
+Let it be know that I’m a believer in a NBA Niang.

 P.S.
 Do you think the Eamon to Eamon connection works for Brennan?
 Like, I’d have to assume that if “Don’t Want You Back” pops up on the juke box at a bar he’s taking back some broad with ease.